ebstockdale/Identify-Fraud-from-Enron-Email/README.md

 My two main evaluation metrics for this project were precision and recall.
 Using those metrics, I found that Decision Tree with precision of 0.41967 and recall of 0.45450 to be the best choice.

+In machine learning, precision is the fraction of relevant instances among the retrieved instances, while recall is the fraction of relevant instances that were retrieved.

 ## References

 - Enron scandal, Wikipedia - https://en.wikipedia.org/wiki/Enron_scandal
 - Feature normalization - http://stats.stackexchange.com/questions/77350/perform-feature-normalization-before-or-within-model-validation
 - Test set vs validation set?, Cross Validated - http://stats.stackexchange.com/questions/19048/what-is-the-difference-between-test-set-and-validation-set